 While in my final year of university, I chose to do my dissertation on the depiction of men in black women’s literature and devoured the likes of Alice Walker and Toni Morrison in their droves, however, when I stopped to consider it, I can’t recall a single black male author whose work I’ve read prior to A Lesson Before Dying.

-A heartbreaking, timely and topical book – despite being set seventy years ago – A Lesson Before Dying is loosely based on the true story of Willie Francis, a young Black man sentenced to death by the electric chair twice in Louisiana, in 1945 and 1947.
+A heartbreaking, timely and topical book – despite being set seventy years ago – A Lesson Before Dying is loosely based on the true story of Willie Francis, a young Black man sentenced to death by the electric chair twice in Louisiana, in 1945 and 1947 – which answers the common question: is A Lesson Before Dying a true story?
 It tells the story of a young, black man, Jefferson, who is accused of murder for being in the wrong place at the wrong time, after a white man is murdered and the two perpetrators shot dead.
 In a desperate bid to acquit him, his lawyers compare to him to a hog, insisting that the young man isn’t worth killing; however, this is unsuccessful and Jefferson is subsequently sentenced to death.
 Jefferson’s godmother feels the importance of Jefferson dying as a “man” not as a “hog”, and so she enlists the narrator, school teacher Grant, to teach Jefferson how to be a man so he can die with dignity.

 The only black man in the community, Grant is under an immense amount of pressure from both Jefferson’s family and the wider community to help the young man in the days before his death.
 And while Grant has little faith in his value as a teacher, he soon forms a bond with Jefferson and the quest to hep him die with dignity becomes more than just a favour to the young boy’s Nannan.